isti03/checkthat-generator/README.md

 # Limitations

+- If a test imports classes that don't exist yet, those classes need to be generated first before being able to run that test.
+As a consequence, if two classes depend on each other (including their tests), then the code can't be generated without temporarily modifying the test files.
 - You may need to refresh the file explorer panel of your editor/IDE to detect the newly generated files (not really a limitation of this program, but good to know).